Never Split the Difference: Negotiating As If Your Life Depended

 Voss has taught for many business schools, including the University of Southern California’s Marshall School of Business, Georgetown University’s McDonough School of Business, Harvard University, MIT’s Sloan School of Management, and Northwestern University’s Kellogg School of Management, among others.

-Quotes of Chris Voss:
+Quotes of Christopher Voss: